 Pros – Interposition arthroplasty can relieve severe pain while retaining some elbow function, and unlike an artificial joint, transplanted tissue won't loosen or dislocate.
 Bone stock is also preserved, which is crucial if elbow replacement is needed in the future.
 In Dr. Hotchkiss' experience, however, the results of the procedure have been long-lived: "We've done 20 or so [interposition arthroplasties] over Larsen class 3 [a 0 to 5 scale that grades disease severity] and none has had to go to total elbow replacement 15 years out."

 Cons – The procedure doesn't completely relieve pain or restore full function and can’t be performed on some patients with severe disease.

 Similar to hip or knee replacement, this surgery replaces damaged parts of the elbow with artificial components.
-Elbow implants may be linked, unlinked or linkable.
 A linked implant consists of two metal stems – one in the humerus and one in the ulna – joined by a cobalt-chrome hinge pin that articulates with the joint.
 In an unlinked prosthesis, the humeral and ulnar components aren't mechanically joined, relying instead on the surrounding tissue for joint stability.
-Newer linkable implants give the surgeon the option of leaving the implant linked or unlinked, depending on what's found during surgery.
+Linkable implants give the surgeon the option of leaving the implant linked or unlinked, depending on what's found during surgery.
 Average recovery time is a minimum of 12 weeks.

 Best candidates were originally older, less active adults with end-stage inflammatory arthritis.
 However, elbow implants are now also used for OA and posttraumatic OA.
 Because they generally don't last more than a few years, they are not recommended for people less than age 60.